-FY2016 marks the 22nd year of systematic training drills for a potential major earthquake in Tokyo or along the Nankai trough.
-This year's drills, which were held at around 90 companies including Fujitsu Headquarters, envisioned a "Hokuriku-Shin'etsu earthquake" affecting large numbers of customers and the Fujitsu Group companies.
+FY2017 marks the 23rd year of systematic training drills for a potential major earthquake predicted to be highly likely to cause major damage.
+This year's drills, which were held at around 90 companies including Fujitsu Headquarters, envisioned "an earthquake centered directly on the Tokyo Metropolitan area" affecting the core functions of many customers and Fujitsu Group companies.

-In the course of these drills, we collaborated with the affected offices to identify key initial response measures and steps to allow continued business operation, and confirmed the measures needed to assist in restoring customers' ICT systems.
-In addition, training was carried out at sites throughout Japan to verify the initial response procedures adopted by local recovery task forces immediately after a disaster (checking employee safety, assessing the extent of damage to work premises, rescue and aid activities, etc.).
+In the course of these drills, we established a temporary disaster response headquarters in our Kansai office to take the place of the damaged Tokyo Head Office and confirmed that this new headquarters was able to successfully take charge of the entire company, working with other offices to identify key initial response measures and steps to allow continued business operation, as well as the measures needed to assist in restoring customers' ICT systems.
+In addition, training was carried out at sites throughout Japan to verify the initial response procedures adopted by local recovery task forces immediately after a disaster (checking employee safety, assessing the extent of damage to work premises, etc.).